 7. Win-back & Re-engagement Emails

 Another automated e-commerce email that you should be sending is the win-back or re-engagement email.
 Build an email flow based on the customer purchase history, create rules to deploy re-engagement emails to customers who haven’t had a completed order in a while, for example, in the last 6 months.
+Smaily offers its users the possibility to create automated workflows with an endless amount of steps.
+That means you can make your workflow as easy of detailed as you wish.
 Here’s an example for inspiration – a Skillshare email – a well-crafted “we’ve missed you” message with a win-back offer.

 8. Birthday Emails